Last Updated on September 12, 2023

 By Jim Ferri

 Did you ever return home from a trip to Europe and try to remember in which city you saw that beautiful church?
 Or which was the city where you had that fantastic lunch?
-Let’s face it; despite the beauty of many cities in Europe, you can only take so much sightseeing before everything becomes a blur.
+Let’s face it; despite the beauty of many European cities, you can only do so much sightseeing before everything becomes a blur.

 When you travel a lot, especially with large tour groups, there comes that time when you realize you need a place to unwind.
-When you just want to relax and enjoy a place without having to listen to the babel of a guide or page through the minutia of a guidebook.
+When you just want to relax and enjoy a place without having to listen to a guide or page through a guidebook

-Perhaps that’s the signal you should take off a few hours to wander about aimlessly on your own and just absorb your surroundings through osmosis.
+Perhaps that’s the signal you should take off a few hours to wander about aimlessly.
 It happens to me every so often and it’s when I need to get away and relax for a while.

-Luckily, since I often return to many European cities multiple times, I know places where I like to go to relax and get away from the touristic hubbub.
-They’re my “hidden gems of Europe” – which although they’re “getaways,” they all continue to connect me with the vitality and “exoticness” of the locale.
+Luckily, since I often return to many European cities multiple times, I know places where I like to relax and escape the tourist hubbub.
+They’re my “hidden gems of Europe” – which, although they’re “getaways,” they all continue to connect me with the vitality and “exoticism” of the locale.

-For everyone who needs a “hidden gem,” I’d like to gift you several of my favorites.
+For everyone who needs a “hidden gem,” I’d like to gift you 20 of my European favorites.

 Like any large city, London can sometimes feel overwhelming.
-When that happens I head for my hidden European gem on the south bank of the Thames (take the Tube to Waterloo Station and then walk a few minutes north to the river).
+When that happens, I head for this hidden gem in Europe on the south bank of the Thames (take the Tube to Waterloo Station and then walk a few minutes north to the river).

-Relax on one of the benches along the bank and you’ll have a great view of Big Ben and the Houses of Parliament.
-The best time to go is on a weekend when families come there on outings, although at that time the line for the London Eye can be excruciating.
+Relax on one of the benches along the bank; you’ll have a great view of Big Ben and the Houses of Parliament.
+The best time to go is on a weekend when families come there on outings, although at that time, the line for the London Eye can be excruciating.

 Paris: Escape to the Old Jewish Quarter

-For this hidden gem in Europe, just walk north a few blocks to Rue des Rosiers and you’ll be in the heart of the Quarter.
-All around you’ll find medieval lanes, museums, and mansions, as well as numerous cafés, restaurants and hip nightspots.
-It’s also home to several noteworthy museums – including the Picasso, Carnavalet, and Cognacq-Jay – as well as the Place de la Bastille and the Place des Vosges, the oldest (and to some the prettiest) square in Paris.
+It’s also home to several noteworthy museums including the Picasso, Carnavalet, and Cognacq-Jay.
+You’ll also find the Place de la Bastille and the Place des Vosges, the oldest (and, to some, the prettiest) square in Paris.

 Brussels: Relax at the Place du Grand Sablon

-There are many wonderful places in Brussels to relax and have a beer or glass of wine.
-The Grand Place is one, but it’s overflowing with tourists.
+Brussels has many beautiful places to relax and have a meal and a beer or glass of wine.
+The Grand Place is the most popular and best known but overflowing with tourists.

-The Leidseplein is one of Amsterdam’s tourist hubs, meaning it can get quite crowded and raucous at times, which likely makes one wonder why I’d seek it out for an escape.
+The Leidseplein is Amsterdam’s hub for nightlife and music, meaning it can get crowded and raucous sometimes.
+That should make one wonder why I’d seek it out for an escape.

-Dorsoduro is one of the six sestieri, or districts, of Venice, one of the top places to visit in Italy.
-It’s one of my favorite hidden gems in Europe because it’s not only a great place to walk about but it’s also one of the lesser-known areas of Venice.
+Dorsoduro is one of Venice’s six sestieri, or districts, and one of the top places to visit in Italy.
+It’s one of my favorite hidden gems in Europe because it’s a great place to walk about and teems with activity.
+Incredibly, it’s also one of the lesser-known areas of Venice.

-In Madrid, I always seem to find myself spending an hour or two in Plaza Mayor every time I visit the city.
+In Madrid, I always spend an hour or two in Plaza Mayor every time I visit the city.
 It’s the city’s main square and one of the most famous in Europe, a magnet that pulls me back to this hidden gem repeatedly.
 And it is so large (it can hold 50,000 people) I don’t feel crowded in it, except, perhaps, in one of its outdoor cafés on a sunny late afternoon.

 Rome: My Hidden Gem Near the Pantheon

-Although located in Rome’s historic center (along with the Spanish Steps, Piazza Navona, and huge crowds of tourists), I love wandering about (and getting lost in) the streets about the Pantheon.
+Although located in Rome’s historic center (along with the Spanish Steps, Piazza Navona, and vast crowds of tourists), I love wandering about (and getting lost in) the streets around the Pantheon.
 For me, it’s an area that embodies all of the charms of the ancient city, best seen from a café or while strolling with a gelato.
 When you visit Europe you may actually wind up in this Roman hidden gem without even realizing it.